 The IND only considers people who are members of your “core family unit” to receive a residence permit.
 That means their focus is usually on:

-There are cases where different types of family members are able to join you in the Netherlands – but they are considered extraordinary cases.
+Different types of family members can join you in the Netherlands in certain cases.
+However, these cases are extraordinary.
 Above all, any family members you would like to bring to the Netherlands must meet the following criteria:

 Resident permit requirements for partners

 In the Netherlands, both unmarried and married couples, including same-sex couples, can apply for a partner permit.
-Depending on the status of your relationship, different evidence is required to support your application.
+Depending on the status of your relationship, your application requires different evidence to support it.

 Married and registered partners

 The requirements for married or registered partners are relatively straightforward: you only need to provide the marriage certificate or certificate of your registered partnership.
-If your certificate needs to be translated into either English, Dutch, German, or French, your translation must also be notarized.
+If you need to translate your certificate into either English, Dutch, German, or French, you must also have your translation notarised.
 If these types of partnerships happen abroad before you reside in the Netherlands, you and your partner must be at least 18 years of age.
-In case you and your partner get married or entered a register partnership while you are legally residing in the Netherlands, both of you must be at least 21 years of age.
+Both you and your partner must be at least 21 years old if you marry or form a registered partnership while legally resident in the Netherlands.

 Unmarried partners